belloxii/belloxii/README.md

 # belloxii
 My first github repository
-I am Bello Ridwan Abiola, this the first branch is my first github repository, thank you.
+I am Bello Ridwan Abiola, this is the first branch in my first github repository, thank you.
 Yours Faithfully.